datadesk/census-data-downloader/README.md

 All of the data files processed by this repository are published in the [processed data](./data/processed/) folder.
 They can be called in to applications via their raw URLs.
 Here are some examples created using [Observable](https://observablehq.com/collection/@datadesk/u-s-census-data).

-First an example of the [county-level race data](https://github.com/datadesk/census-data-downloader/blob/master/data/processed/acs5_2017_race_counties.csv) being used in [this bivariate map](https://observablehq.com/@datadesk/black-and-latino-u-s-population-shares) of black and Latino populations.
+Here's [county-level race data](https://github.com/datadesk/census-data-downloader/blob/master/data/processed/acs5_2017_race_counties.csv) in [a bivariate map](https://observablehq.com/@datadesk/black-and-latino-u-s-population-shares) of black and Latino populations.

 [![Black and Latino U.S. population shares](./img/race-map.png)](https://observablehq.com/@datadesk/black-and-latino-u-s-population-shares)